 What Problems Can Bathroom Condensation Cause?

-Mould looks bad.
-But its effects can be more serious than just the appearance of your bathroom — impacting a range of health problems, according to the NHS website.
+Mould not only looks bad, but, its effects can be more serious than just the appearance of your bathroom.
+Mould is known to have negative effects on the surrounding air quality through the release of its spores and can have an impact on a range of health problems according to the NHS website.

 ✅ Wood rot

 Wood rot is most commonly caused by prolonged exposure to damp conditions and can be classed as structural damage to your home.
 The timber in the structure of your home is prone to rot if it is continuously damp and this can be extremely costly to repair or replace.

 1️⃣ Open your windows

 This one is obvious, but often overlooked.
 Opening your windows during or after your bath/shower can reduce condensation by allowing fresh air to circulate and remove warm, moist air.
 It works great for the summer, but in the UK’s colder months, you may want to consider different options as you won’t want cold air flooding your home.